MislavJaksic/React-Tutorial/Docs/MainConcepts/05StateAndLifecycle/README.md

 ### Converting a Function to a Class

 If you have components defined as functions, don't.
-Convert them to a class.
+Convert them to a class... until you learn React Hooks, then use functions and Hooks instead.

 `render()` will be called every time an update happens.